imagej/imagej.github.io/pages/Video.md

 ## Future directions

-The {% include github org='scifio' repo='scifio-javacv' label='SCIFIO-JavaCV' %} project will offer out-of-the-box support for video formats supported by [OpenCV](OpenCV "wikilink") including those supported by FFmpeg.
+The {% include github org='scifio ' repo='scifio-javacv ' label='SCIFIO-JavaCV ' %} project will offer out-of-the-box support for video formats supported by [OpenCV](OpenCV "wikilink") including those supported by FFmpeg.
 At the moment, the SCIFIO-JavaCV project is inactive due to lack of development resources.

 [Category:Import-Export](Category:Import-Export "wikilink")